 We can clearly see now that it is not simply “the nature of the beast” that SCons performance is so bad.
 GMake scales much more gracefully, both in terms of elapsed time, and in memory usage, on a variety of scenarios: full, one-touch incremental, and clean builds.
 From the discussions that the previous post sparked, we know that the primary problem is an inefficient O(n2) algorithm in the SCons implementation.
 It seems that SCons is academically interesting, but ultimately not practical for any non-trivial build (as some of my customers are now finding out the hard way).

 A lot of SCons fans, in defense of SCons, say things like “Well, the SCons developers made a concious decision to focus on correctness rather than performance.”
 But what good is a correct system that is so slow it’s unusable?
+How can you continuously deliver, if you’re builds take way too long.
+And why should you have to choose between speed and correctness in the first place.
 For me, the choice is a no-brainer: my time is too precious to waste on a slow build tool.